• Skip to primary navigation

 Stir in chopped oatmeal and cook until thickened; about 5 minutes.

 Never underestimate the versatility of the humble Sloppy Joe.
-Sure, it's great on a bun, but it has so much potential for branching out.
+Sure, it's great on a a homemade burger bun, but there's so much potential for branching out.
 Here are just a few ideas:

 • Sloppy Huevos Rancheros